Mangarh massacre: October–November 1913

 Gadhran, looted it, killed one police constable and took another officer captive.
 On 1 November, some of his followers unsuccessfully attacked the Parbatgadh fort in Sunth.
 Meanwhile, bands of Bhil from the Mangarh Hills were attacking and looting local villages in both Sunth and Banswara.
 Police were dispatched from both Banswara and Sunth to end the assembly, but negotiations failed.
 So the rulers sought a military solution.
 Units of Imperial Service Troops and the Mewar Bhil Corps besieged the hillock.
-On 12 November 1913, Govindgiri and his deputy Punja Pargi (aka Punja Dhirji) sent a delegation to the British with their list of grievances, "but negotiations did not take place."However, the commanding officer did give the delegation an ultimatum: Disband before 15 November.
+On 12 November 1913, Govindgiri and his deputy Punja Pargi (aka Punja Dhirji) sent a delegation to the British with their list of grievances, "but negotiations did not take place."
+However, the commanding officer did give the delegation an ultimatum: Disband before 15 November.
 The Bhil stood firm and stayed.
-On 17 November 1913, the Indian and British forces attacked the Bhil defensive works, and captured Govindgiri and his deputy Punja Pargi as well as 900 prisoners.
+On 17 November 1913, the Indian and British forces attacked the Bhil defensive works, and captured Govindgiri Banjara and his deputy Punja Pargi as well as 900 prisoners.